 Dear congress participants,

 due to organizational reasons we will relocate the 4.
 International Congress for Yoga and Alternative Therapies to Bucharest.
 In this way the cost-free hosting of the congress will be easier possible and transportation costs lower for all of us.
-Please still register using our registration form for your free accommodation and please excuse any inconveniences.
+Please excuse any inconveniences.

 The Organizer Team